SBALDOCK/learning-journal/README.md

 # This is Steve's Stellar Code 102 Learning-journal

-*I'm currently working on learning the basics of Markdown*
+*I'm currently working on learning the basics of Markdown, you dig?*

 ### You may ask yourself, "Self, What is a Growth Mindset anyway?"

 Growth mindset is all about believing in yourself.
 It can be intimidating to learn new things because we are often times conditioned to expect immediate results with minimal effort.
 Having a growth mindset helps us persist through challenges, approach new ideas with optimism, and dig deep to push through those challenges knowing that the reward is knowledge and new opportunities.
+A quote comes to mind that touches on the idea of a Growth Mindset...

+> If you will it, it is no dream     *Theodore Hertzl, State Of Israel*

 - Embrace challenges
 - Persist through obstacles